 By RANDY GONZALES

-Hays Police Chief Don Scheibler gave a reminder to motorists about school zones in this week's city news conference.
+Hays Police Chief Don Scheibler gave a reminder to motorists about school zones in a city news conference last week.

 Scheibler said there have been 17 violations in 2013 of vehicles passing a stopped school bus with lights flashing and stop sign extended.